Canon 1300D vs Nikon D80

 It is notable that the 1300D offers wifi support, while the D80 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 1300D and the D80 have been discontinued, but can regularly be found used on eBay.
 The D80 was replaced by the Nikon D90, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.

 Review summary: Canon 1300D vs Nikon D80